Search Results

 - On June 1, the Royal Malaysian Air Force announced that 16 People's Liberation Army Air Force (PLAAF) aircraft, flying in “tactical formation,” had entered Malaysia's Flight Information Region.

-- Indo-Pacific Security Affairs Division.
+- is a Research Scientist in CNA’s Indo-Pacific Security Affairs Division.
 Christopher Cairns is a Research Scientist in CNA’s Indo-Pacific Security Affairs Division.
-On June 1, the Royal Malaysian Air Force announced that 16 People’s ... back.
-The Malaysian Air Force described the incident as a “serious matter that threatens national security and aviation safety,” while the country’s foreign minister, Hishammuddin bin Hussein, said ... force…. [that] strictly complied with international law and didn't enter the air space of any other country.”
-The PLAAF’s June maneuver in the South China Sea is hardly China’s first maritime action
+On June 1, the Royal ... nautical miles of Sarawak before turning back.
+The Malaysian Air Force described the incident as a “serious matter that threatens national security and aviation safety,” while the country’s foreign ... “it was a routine training conducted by China's air force…. [that] strictly complied with international law and didn't enter the air space of any other country.”
+The PLAAF’s June maneuver in the South China Sea

 - Revisiting CNA's Pandemic Conference of 2006 — The View from 2020